Rajinder Singh (spiritual master): Meditation

 Meditation is a process by which a practitioner comes in contact with the Light and Sound of God already within themselves.
 The spiritual Masters of Science of Spirituality teach that (1) the divine current of Light and Sound reverberates in all creation; (2) by meditating on this current one can begin a journey into the inner spiritual regions; and (3) with the help and guidance of a spiritual Master, this journey ultimately culminates in God-realization and the merger of the soul with the Over-soul or God.
 In the Times of India, Singh states, "Human beings are blessed with a special faculty to gain spiritual knowledge.
 That opportunity is offered to every human being but few make use of it.
 One needs to meditate to make full use of the gift."

 Science and spirituality

 The method of meditation taught by him is called a science because it can be practiced by people of all cultures.
 In this method, aspirants perform the experiment of meditation within their own selves.
-By doing so, the practitioner can have a firsthand inner experience of spiritual Light and Sound, affirming that there is something that lies beyond this physical world.
+By doing so, the practitioner can have a inner experience of spiritual light and sound, affirming that there is something that lies beyond this physical world.

 In his address given to students and faculty at IIT (Indian Institute of Technology) Mumbai, Singh states:

 “Science and spirituality make a great partnership.
 If those engaged in science spend time in the silence of their selves, inspiration will come and lead them to the answers they seek.
 If those interested in spirituality apply the scientific law of testing a hypothesis in the laboratories of their own bodies, they will find results.
 Each person is capable of success in proving spiritual truths.
 Such pursuits can make the world a better place as well as uncover the purpose of our lives.”